 Step 1 – Identify the Target Victim

-The first step in a BEC attack may be the most time-consuming.
-During this step, a criminal organization researches the victim to develop an accurate profile of the company.
-Through publicly available information found on LinkedIn, Facebook, Google, and other sites, attackers look for the names and positions of company executives or employees who have access to employee records or financial data.
-They scour social media, online articles, and anything else that will provide specific details about the company and its employees.
-Scammers who are able to infiltrate a company’s network with malware may spend weeks or months monitoring information on the company’s vendors, billing and payment systems, and even employee vacation schedules.
-They have also been known to monitor the executive’s writing style in order to craft a convincing email using a spoofed email address or lookalike domain claiming to come from the CEO.
+The first step in a BEC attack is the most research-intensive.
+During this step, a criminal organization profiles the target company through publicly available information found on LinkedIn, Facebook, company websites, earnings calls, podcast appearances, and conference recordings.
+Attackers look for the names and positions of executives or employees with access to employee records or financial data.
+They scour social media, online articles, and anything else that will provide specific details about the company, its vendors, its billing cycle, and its people.

 Step 2 – Grooming

-Here is an example sent to one of our Finance executives in which the sender used display name spoofing to spoof the name of our company founder.
-Cybercriminals will often use a free email address (notice the comcast.net domain), which can be easy to miss if you're using a mobile device or some other client that doesn't display the full email header.
+Here is an example of a spear-phishing email sent to one of our finance team in which the sender used display name spoofing to spoof the name of our company founder.
+Cybercriminals will often use a free email address (notice the free email domain), which can be easy to miss if you’re using a mobile device or a client that doesn’t display the full email header.
 (Note: To help the recipient identify potential phishing or spoofing, MDaemon Webmail displays the full email address taken from the message headers.)

 Step 3 – Exchange of Information

-Once the victim is convinced that he or she is conducting a legitimate business transaction, the scammer sends the victim instructions for transferring the funds into a bank account belonging to the cybercriminal organization.
+Once the victim is convinced he or she is conducting a legitimate business transaction, the scammer provides instructions for transferring the funds.
+Traditional BEC favored international wire transfers to bank accounts in Hong Kong, the United Kingdom, China, Mexico, and the UAE — and according to the FBI’s most recent data, those corridors are still active.

 Step 4 – Payment